 The Office maintains a current list of A.A.’s who are willing to make 12-step calls.
 When our phone volunteer receives a call for help, he contacts someone on our list as close to the caller’s location as possible, to make that 12-step call.
 Are you an AA member and want to add your name to the 12th step call list?
 Click Here

-Our Central Office is staffed Monday and Thursday from 10:00 — 5:00, Tuesday, Wednesday and Friday from 10:00 — 5:00 and Saturdays from 10:00—1:00 with committed volunteer sober A.A. members, who answer phones and run the cash register.
+Our Central Office is staffed Monday through Friday from 10:00 — 5:00 and Saturdays from 10:00—1:00 with committed volunteer sober A.A. members, who answer phones and run the cash register.
 Each one is given an orientation, and provides information and connections to other sober members for the alcoholic in need of help.
 After hours, an answering service takes over, provided with a copy of our 12-step call list, so our phone line is answered by a live voice willing to connect them 24/7, 365.

 Intergroup Committee –